 Please make sure you have an Apple brand adapter!
 There are many manufactures of adapters, and Apple is the only brand that we’ve found that is consistently reliable.
 Other brand adapters are often poorly made and may not work.
 In the past, Apple has released OS updates that make non-Apple adapters not work.
 If you have a non-Apple brand adapter and you call with laptop display problems, we will likely tell you to replace your adapter.

-You can purchase them on campus from the DoIT Techstore or The University Book Store, many other area stores or online.
+You can purchase them on campus from The University Book Store, many other area stores or online.
 Some UW schools and libraries have them available to lend.
 As there are several different varieties of Mac display ports, it’s best to bring your laptop to the store if you’re unsure what type you have.

 Check your connections!

 Check the cables and connections – make sure the cable you use is connected properly and solidly to your laptop or adapter.

 All our classrooms have a VGA video connection.
 Many rooms, but not all, also have a HDMI connection.
 It is your responsibility to determine what type of connection your laptop uses and ensure your assigned classroom has the corresponding connection.